 2. It's packed with antioxidants

-We already know that antioxidants do the body good, and thyme tea has a lot of ’em.
-“Thyme is packed with antioxidants and polyphenols known as bioflavonoids, including lutein, zeaxanthin, and naringenin,” says Felice Gersh, MD, OB/GYN and founder of the Integrative Medical Group of Irvine.
+We already know that antioxidants do the body good, and thyme tea has a lot of 'em.
+"Thyme is packed with antioxidants and polyphenols known as bioflavonoids, including lutein, zeaxanthin, and naringenin," says Felice Gersh, MD, OB/GYN and founder of the Integrative Medical Group of Irvine.
 These compounds help defend against free radicals—unstable molecules produced by the body that contribute to aging and disease.
+On that note, additional best teas for longevity include green tea, other herbal teas (like brews made from rosemary, wild sage, and dandelion), and milk thistle.
+All of which have tons of anti-inflammatory properties that support healthy aging.

 3. It contains a compound that calms the nervous system